 African and African-American Cultural Events

-Kwanzaa Heritage Festival and Parade in Leimert Park - December
+- Kwanzaa Heritage Festival and Parade in Leimert Park in December

 There's also a strong African-American component to the Bayou Festival in Long Beach.